#1 Songs in America

 George Moscone (Politician)

-Passed Away on November 28, 1978 at Age from Gunshot Wounds
+Passed Away at Age From Gunshot Wounds

 San Francisco Mayor of San Francisco From 1976 to His Death in 1978